UC-MACSS/persp-analysis/students/amos_tyler/Ethics_Assignment_Tyler_Amos.md

 _Lack of Transparency-based Accountability_

 As John Patty (2014) notes, it is the researchers' status as academics and supposedly disinterested parties which made their intervention controversial and/or illegal.
 The researchers were not clear about their stake in the contest and could therefore be wrongly identified by voters as interested parties advocating for a particular candidate.
 An issues-based group could very well have intervened in a similar way and not violated any campaigning regulations, so long as they disclosed their activities as required by law.
 The researchers, while disinterested, did not take steps to ensure their intentions were clearly understood by stakeholders.
 As established in McCullogh v.
 Stanford and Dartmouth, their mailer was considered a form of campaign material.
-The researchers could have avoided such issues by coordinating and sharing openly their research plans with the relevant authorities in Montana before launching their research project.

 ## 2.